Polycystic Ovarian Syndrome Infertility

 Polycystic ovarian syndrome infertility treatment is advisable for women who have an irregular menstrual cycle.
 As PCOS can interrupt regular periods, it’s difficult to estimate the accurate ovulation time.
 Anovulation calculator and anovulation predictor kit can help you out with this.
 Talk to your doctor to know more.

 If lifestyle and weight loss have been fruitless in improving fertility, your doctor will recommend a medication that can release your eggs and help you with PCOS infertility treatment, although temporarily.

 Ovulation induction is a strategy to stimulate the ovary to produce eggs by the use of medications.
 Once ovulation is induced, the semen can be introduced by sexual intercourse or by using artificial devices-method called as “artificial insemination.”

 Clomiphene Citrate, Metformin, and Gonadotrophins are typically used during Ovulation Induction.
 Each of these has its own side effects and is advised to be used only under medical supervision.

 Talk to your doctor to seek more information about these medicines.

 Ovarian Drilling for improving fertility in PCOS

-Ovarian drilling is a surgical procedure that can increase chances of egg release or ovulation.
+Ovarian drilling is a surgical procedure that can increase the chances of egg release or ovulation.
 This is performed using a laparoscope.
 It is a minimally invasive procedure where an incision is made in the abdomen under general anesthesia.
 Small holes are drilled in the surface of the ovary to get rid of the tissue that produces excess male hormones or androgens.
-Following this procedure, ovulation can occur normally for up to a year.
+Following this procedure, ovulation can normally occur for up to a year.

 As surgery is a more intensive treatment than taking medication or lifestyle treatment, ovarian drilling is not commonly used and is primarily approached when other strategies to improve PCOS symptoms fail.